javanhut/Ivaldi/docs/TUTORIAL.md

 ivaldi gather all
 ivaldi seal "Add authentication middleware"

-# Switch back to main
+# Switch back to main (you can also use: ivaldi timeline source)
 ivaldi timeline switch main

 # Fuse the auth-system timeline into main